contentcowboys/Pong/README.md

 });
 ```

-The '/example/' after '$app->router->get' is the URI that you would want to use, you can change this in anything you want, you can even add multilayered URi's, for example '/lorem/ipsum/do'
+The `'/example/'` after `$app->router->get` is the URI that you would want to use, you can change this in anything you want, you can even add multilayered URi's, for example `'/lorem/ipsum/do'`

 ### Parameters